darren-a/ruby-notes/README.md

 ```

-#### to replace parts of a string (.tr probably means transform but ri isn't
+#### to replace parts of a string
-explicit.
-Note: also look up gsub, global substitution)
+(.tr maybe means "transform" but ri isn't explicit.
+Note: also look up gsub,
+global substitution)

 ```
 >> "hello".tr('el', 'ip')